 For a municipality, state, federal, or other public agency: a principal executive officer, ranking elected official, city manager, council president, or any other authorized public employee with managerial responsibility over the construction or land disturbance project (including, but not limited to, project manager, project superintendent, or resident engineer);

-For an individual: the individual; or
+For an individual: the individual; or,

-For any type of entity not listed above (for example: trusts, estates, receivers): an authorized person with managerial authority over the construction or land disturbance project.
+For any type of entity not listed above (e.g., trusts, estates, receivers): an authorized person with managerial authority over the construction or land disturbance project.

-Maximum Allowable Threshold Concentration (MATC)
+Maximum Allowable Threshold Concentration

 Maximum allowable threshold concentration is the allowable concentration of residual, or dissolved, coagulant/flocculant in effluent.
 The MATC shall be coagulant/flocculant-specific, and based on toxicity testing conducted by an independent, third-party laboratory.
 Typically, the MATC is equal to the geometric mean of the NOEC (No Observed Effect Concentration) and LOEC (Lowest Observed Effect Concentration) Acute and Chronic toxicity results for most sensitive species determined for the specific coagulant.
 The most sensitive species test shall be used to determine the MATC.

-Method Detection Limit (MDL)
+Method Detection Limit

-Method detection limit is the minimum concentration of a substance that can be measured and reported with 99% confidence that the analyte concentration is greater than zero.
+Method detection limit is the minimum concentration of a substance that can be measured and reported with 99 percent confidence that the analyte concentration is greater than zero.

 Minimum Level or Reporting Limit